Loren Ludwig is a performer-scholar based in Baltimore, MD.

 As a scholar of early modern musical culture, Loren researches what he terms polyphonic intimacy, the idea that music in the Western tradition is constructed to foster social relationships among its performers and listeners.
 Loren has served as musicology faculty at the Peabody Institute of Johns Hopkins University, Grinnell College, and the New Zealand School of Music.
 Loren teaches chamber music and performance practice at residencies and festivals across four continents.

-Current projects include the reconstruction of a lost tradition of ensemble string playing in New England c1800 and archival work in VA and MD uncovering evidence of the participation by African American musicians in colonial musical culture.
+Current (music) research projects include the reconstruction of a lost tradition of ensemble string playing in New England c1800 and archival work in VA and MD uncovering evidence of the participation by African American musicians in colonial musical culture.
 For ongoing, public-facing content related to this work, please visit the publications area of my website.

 Recent projects include articles on the history of tuning and temperament (“Bach, the Viola da Gamba, and Temperament in the Early Eighteenth Century” in BACH: Journal of the Riemenscheider Bach Institute 53), and on the history of the American early music revival (articles on the early music activism of civil rights luminary Bayard Rustin in Emag and the twin birth of Minimalism and early music revivalism in post-war New York [Routledge]).
 My ongoing research on New England viols and the rich culture of vernacular stringed instrument building and music making is (sporadically) chronicled in this blog.